A Review of the Family of Artificial Fish Swarm Algorithms: Recent Advances and Applications: A Taxonomy of the AFSA Modifications

-A leaping behavior was introduced in~\cite{farzi2009efficient}.
-If after a certain number of iterations, the objective function of the best AF is not improved or the improvement is smaller than a threshold, the leaping behavior is executed.
-It randomly selects a fraction of the AFs, and re-initialize them within their visual distance.
+Apart from the three behaviours of the original AFSA, \textit{leaping}~\cite{farzi2009efficient} and \textit{swallow}~\cite{cheng2009novel} behaviours have been introduced to improve the performance of the algorithm.
+Leaping behaviour randomly selects a fraction of the AFs, and re-initialize them within their visual distance.
 Note that the best AF should not be included among the selected AFs.
-The MSAFSA~\cite{zhuang2019mechanical} model introduced both the leaping and swallow behaviors to escape from the local optima and reduce complexity, respectively.
-It activates the leaping behavior in situations when no improvement in the objective function of two adjacent iterations.
-In addition, it applies the swallow behavior after a certain number of iterations.
+The leaping behavior is executed if after a certain number of iterations, the objective function of the best AF is not improved or the improvement is smaller than a threshold~\cite{farzi2009efficient}.
+The MSAFSA~\cite{zhuang2019mechanical} model introduced both the swallow~\cite{cheng2009novel} and leaping behaviors to reduce complexity and escape from the local optima, respectively.
+It applies the swallow behavior after a certain number of iterations, i.e., when the fitness value of an AF is smaller (for maximum problem) or larger (for minimum problem) than a user-defined threshold, it is swallowed.
+In addition, it activates the leaping behavior in situations when no improvement is observed in the objective function of two adjacent iterations.
 When the fitness value of an AF is $\beta$ times more than the global optimum, the AF is aborted to release the memory and reduce the model complexity.